ChikaraWakaura/snd-serialmidi/README.md

 ![背面Roland-SC-88Pro](/img/P_20181223_175249.jpg)
 ![通電Roland-SC-88Pro](/img/P_20181223_175613.jpg)

-正規の MIDI は 31.25 kbps です。クロック分周の影響で誤差 1 % に収まらない H/W が当時多々
-ありました。その対策に外部 MIDI 音源には 38.4 kbps (HOST PC-2)の機能が組み込まれて行きました。

-HOST PC-1(NEC PC-9800シリーズ等) は 31.25 kbps。音源側のコネクタ形状を見てピンと来る方には
-分かると思います。当時の MAC は RS-422/425 でしたね。無理矢理逆差ししてピン潰し事件も多々ありました。
-と言うことで MIDI/PC-1/PC-2/MAC な HOST スイッチ実装機は RS-232C/422/425 が出来て 31.25 kbps と
-38.4 kbps ができるマルチシリアルコントローラが内蔵されていると考えられますね。

-民生用途な USB シリアルコンバータは 38.4k bps が当然出来ますので外部 MIDI 音源を USB シリアルコンバータ
-経由する場合には HOST スイッチは PC-2 で利用します。

-HOST スイッチが実装されていないもっと古いハードは DIN コネクタと SHARP PC-900 等で H/W 組んで 31.25 kbps と
+Regular MIDI is 31.25 kbps.
+At the time there were many H/W which did not fit within 1% of error due to clock division.
+To that effect, the function of 38.4 kbps (HOST PC-2) was installed in the external MIDI sound source.

+HOST PC-1 (NEC PC-9800 series etc.) is 31.25 kbps.
+I think that it is understood to the person who comes with the pin looking at the shape of the connector on the sound source side.
+At that time the MAC was RS-422/425.
+There was also a lot of incidents involving crushing pins by forcing them backwards.
+By saying that MIDI/PC-1/PC-2/MAC HOST switch mounter is RS-232C/422/425 made 31.25 kbps with It seems that a multi-serial controller capable of 38.4 kbps is built in.

+For consumer-oriented USB serial converter, 38.4 k bps is of course possible, so when using an external MIDI sound source via a USB serial converter, use the HOST switch with PC-2.

+HOST switch is not installed Older hardware is 31.25 kbps with H/W combination with DIN connector and SHARP PC-900 etc.
-38.4 kbps の PIC ブリッジでも用意しましょう(笑)
+Let's prepare even 38.4 kbps PIC bridge (lol)

-小生は Raspberry PI 3 model B / FT232RL / pl2303 の組み合わせで実験しました。
+I experimented with Raspberry PI 3 model B/FT232RL/pl2303 combination.

    $ uname -a
    Linux raspi-002 4.14.84-v7+ #1169 SMP Thu Nov 29 16:20:43 GMT 2018 armv7l GNU/Linux